 The Koko Head Hike railway stairs are a grueling test of will and lead you to the Koko Head Crater summit, which is a view worth the grind!

-One of the most popular hikes on Oahu, Koko Head Stairs is a relatively short hike but don’t be fooled.
-The unforgiving incline will have you gasping for breath by the time you reach the top.
-In this blog post, I will give you all the information about the location, distance, elevation, address and even the history of how these stairs came to be.
-I’ll also share with you my personal record up the stairs and the details of a guided tour up the Koko Head Hike to the crater summit.
+The Koko Head Crater hike is one of the most popular hikes on Oahu and while the it might seem that the Koko Head stairs are a relatively short hike but don’t be fooled.
+The unforgiving incline will have you gasping for breath by the time you reach the top an you will see what it is a popular physical challenge amongst locals and tourists.
+In this blog post, I will give you all the information about the location, distance, elevation, address and even the history of how the Koko Head stairs came to be.
+I’ll also share with you my personal record up the stairs and the details of a guided tour up the Koko Head Hike to the Koko Head Crater summit.

 Koko Head Hike History